silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 ```

 [info]
-To customise the markup that the `$Breadcrumbs` generates, copy `templates/BreadcrumbsTemplate.ss`
+To customise the markup that `$Breadcrumbs` generates, copy `templates/BreadcrumbsTemplate.ss`
- from the `silverstripe/cms` module to
+ from the `silverstripe/cms` module to your theme (e.g.: `themes/you-theme/templates/BreadcrumbsTemplate.ss`).
-`app/templates/BreadcrumbsTemplate.ss`, modify the newly copied template and flush your SilverStripe cache.
+ Modify the newly copied template and flush your Silverstripe CMS cache.
 [/info]

 ## Forms